dyrii/dyrii-user-guide/docs/index.rst

 Table of Contents
 ==================================================

 Welcome to Dyrii User Manual!
-We created this guide to help users of our app learn more about the app.
-This guide is organized into multiple chapters with each chapter calling out the details on how the app behaves on iOS and macOS.
-The below Table of Contents provides below provides a summary of all the chapters we have covered.
-The same is also laid out in the left sidebar for ease of navigation.
-This guide is also downloadable as a PDF or EPUB file using options provided at the bottom of the left sidebar.
+We created this guide to help Dyrii users learn more about the app.
+This guide is organized into several chapters wherein details on how the app behaves on iOS and macOS are provided.
+The Table of Contents that is provided below (and also on the left menu sidebar on the html website) illustrates a summary of all the topics we have covered.

+This guide is also downloadable as a <a href="http://readthedocs.org/projects/dyrii-user-guide/downloads/pdf/latest/">PDF</a> or <a href="https://readthedocs.org/projects/dyrii-user-guide/downloads/epub/latest/">EPUB</a> file.

  .. toctree::
     :maxdepth: 2